centreon/centreon-documentation/versioned_docs/version-22.04/upgrade/upgrade-from-21-10.md

 </TabItem>
 </Tabs>

+> If you are using a Business edition, install the correct Business repository too.
+You can find it on the [support portal](https://support.centreon.com/s/repositories).

 ### Upgrade the Centreon solution

 > Make sure all users are logged out from the Centreon web interface